-As a community, pastoral care is of critical importance at our school.
-At Nepean Christian School every child is known by their name.
+At Nepean Christian School, every child is known by their name.
 We are large enough to cater for a wide range of personalities but small enough to care for each person.

-We believe that as children are made in the image of God, their worth is inestimable.
-Our strong desire is for children to grow into maturity, nurtured and cared for by the school community.
-However, we also acknowledge that we live in a broken and fallen world, where hurt, sadness, and unfairness exists.
-Children will experience all the challenges of growing up.
-Our role as a school is not to remove challenges but to equip them with grace, resilience and generosity of spirit.
+As children are made in the image of God, their worth is inestimable.
+Our strong desire is for children to grow into maturity, nurtured by the school community.
+However, we also know that we live in a broken world, where hurt, sadness, and unfairness exists.
+Our role is to equip them with grace, resilience and generosity of spirit.
 Such things flow out of a life in Christ.

 Pastoral care is nurtured through the close relationship between parents and teachers.
 Parents refer to teachers by their first name and have direct email contact.
 Effective and regular communication between home and school is the nexus of that relationship.
 We encourage parents to be at school, talking to staff and keeping them informed about individual needs.